Ludwig von Mises: Early life

-Ludwig von Mises was born on September 29, 1881, to Jewish parents in Lemberg (now Lviv, Ukraine), then in the Austro-Hungarian Kingdom of Galicia and Lodomeria.
-His great-grandfather Meyer Rachmiel Mises had been ennobled a few months before Ludwig's birth, receiving the honorific Edler (indicating a non-landed noble family), and the right to add the nobiliary particle von to his name; his family had been involved in financing and constructing railroads.
-His mother Adele (née Landau) was a niece of Joachim Landau, a Liberal Party deputy to the Austrian Parliament.
-His father Arthur von Mises was stationed in Lemberg as a construction engineer with the Czernowitz railway company.
+Ludwig Heinrich Edler von Mises was born on September 29, 1881, into an Austrian-Jewish family in Lemberg, then the capital of the Kingdom of Galicia and Lodomeria, Austro-Hungarian Empire, and now part of Ukraine.
+A few months prior, his paternal great-grandfather Mayer Rachmiel Mises had been ennobled, receiving the honorific Edler (indicating a non-landed noble family) and the right to add the nobiliary particle von to his name; the Mises family had been involved in financing and constructing railroads.
+Mises's mother, Adele, was a niece of Joachim Landau, a Liberal Party deputy to the Imperial Council of Austria.
+His father, Arthur von Mises (died 1903), was stationed in Lemberg as a construction engineer with the Czernowitz Railway Company.
+Mises had a younger brother, Richard, a mathematician, probability theorist, and Vienna Circle member.

-By the age of 12, Mises spoke fluent German, Russian, Polish and French, read Latin and could understand Ukrainian.
-Mises had a younger brother, Richard von Mises, who became a mathematician and a member of the Vienna Circle, and a probability theorist.

-Mises was educated at the Akademisches Gymnasium in Vienna from 1892 to 1900, before entering the University of Vienna, where he studied law and the social sciences, initially in preparation for a career as a civil servant.
-There, he first encountered the works of Carl Menger, whose book Grundsätze der Volkswirtschaftslehre came to influence him significantly.
-Mises's father died in 1903.
-Three years later, Mises was awarded his doctorate from the school of law in 1906.
-From 1913 to 1938, Mises was a professor at the university, during which he mentored Friedrich Hayek.
+By the age of 12, Mises spoke fluent German, Polish, and French, read Latin, and could understand Ukrainian.
+From 1892 to 1900, he was educated at the Akademisches Gymnasium in Vienna.
+He then entered the University of Vienna to study law and the social sciences, initially in preparation for a career as a civil servant.
+There, Mises first encountered the works of Carl Menger, whose book Principles of Economics came to influence him significantly.
+In 1906, he was awarded his doctorate from the school of law.
+From 1913 to 1938, he was a professor at the university and mentored Friedrich Hayek.

+Relationship with Poland and Galicia

+Although Ludwig von Mises identified as Austrian, his upbringing in Lemberg (now Lviv), the capital of Austrian Galicia, deeply influenced his early intellectual development.
+The region was a cultural "melting pot" where the Polish landed gentry and intelligentsia held significant social influence.
+By the age of 12, Mises was fluent in Polish, which was the dominant language of the city's administration and high culture.

+Mises's first major scholarly work, published in 1902, was an economic history of the region titled The Development of the Relation between Lord and Peasant in Galicia (1772–1848) (Die Entwicklung des gutsherrlich-bäuerlichen Verhältnisses in Galizien).
+In it, he analyzed the transition from feudalism to a liberal land-tenure system, showing an early interest in the mechanics of legal and economic freedom.

+Throughout his life, Mises expressed an affinity for the Polish tradition of "Golden Liberty."
+He viewed the historical Polish–Lithuanian Commonwealth as a precursor to modern classical liberalism due to its decentralized power and resistance to absolute monarchy.
+He specifically praised the Polish victory over the Bolsheviks in the 1920 Battle of Warsaw, characterizing it as a defense of Western civilization against Eastern despotism.
+Biographers have noted that the "freedom-loving spirit" of the Galician Polish nobility remained a permanent part of his character, even after his move to Vienna and later the United States.